vhryshchenko-source/k8-practice/README.md

 To build the docker image of our python application, in this tutorial used Jenkins CI and his master-slave strategy on kubernetes.
 Login into master node and clone this GitHub repository.
-The configuration file for setup Jenkins are located in _Jenkins setup_ folder, choose this one and follow the instructions below.
+The configuration file for setup Jenkins are located in _jenkins-helm_ folder.

 #### 2.1 Setup Jenkins Deployment
-2.1.1 You can deploy Jenkins at any namespace, but for better isolation it is recommended that you create a dedicated namespace.
+You can deploy Jenkins at any namespace, but for better isolation it is recommended that you create a dedicated namespace.
 $ `kubectl create namespace jenkins`
-2.1.2 Deploy Jenkins using kubectl
+Deploy Jenkins by using Helm:
-$ `kubectl apply -f jenkins-deployment.yaml`
-To validate that creating the deployment was successful you can invoke:
-$ `kubectl get deployments -n jenkins`
+$ `helm install <release-name> jenkins-helm/ -n jenkins`
 ```
-NAME                             READY   UP-TO-DATE   AVAILABLE   AGE
-deployment.apps/jenkins-master   1/1     1            1           3d
+NAME: jenkins-master
+LAST DEPLOYED: Mon Nov 15 10:21:15 2021
+NAMESPACE: jenkins
+STATUS: deployed
+REVISION: 1
+TEST SUITE: None
 ```
-2.1.3 Jenkins needs to access the Kubernetes API, therefore you need to properly setup a Kubernetes Service Account and Role in order to represent Jenkins access for the Kubernetes API.
-$ `kubectl apply -f jenkins-role.yaml`
-2.1.4 To enable access from network to the Jenkins pod you need apply service manifest.
-$ `kubectl apply -f jenkins-service.yaml`
-2.1.5 To verify that the deployment and the service have been created
+To verify that the deployment and the service have been created
 $ `kubectl get all -n jenkins`
 To validate that creating the service was successful you can run:
 $ `kubectl get services -n jenkins`